 Whoop does it right.
 They know their target customers are interested in leveling up their fitness, but might not be convinced their wearable fitness tracker is what they need:

-Naming the elephant in the room shows you understand searcher needs.
-It positions you as the solution, not the problem.
+Naming the elephant in the room shows you understand your target audience’s needs and concerns — and positions you as the solution, not the problem.

 8. Use power words